HASwitchPlate/openHASP/CHANGLELOG.md

 - Expose the device URL in discovery message

 ### Architecture
+- Moved to Tasmota Arduino 2.0.3rc1 with native LittleFS library (thanks @Jason2866)
+- Moved to ESP-IDF 4.4 with fixes for FragAttacks CVEs (thanks @nagyrobi)
-- Prepare support for ESP32-S2
+- Add support for ESP32-S2
-- **Breaking:** Removed support for ESP8266!
+- ⚠️ **Breaking:** Removed support for ESP8266!

 Updated libraries to ArduinoJson 6.19.3, ArduinoStreamUtils 1.6.2, TFT_eSPI 2.4.42, LovyanGFX 0.4.15 and Adafruit STMPE610 1.1.4